chrislattman/blogging-project/docs/git/README.md

 ### Tagging

 Git tagging is commonplace on popular open source projects.
 It allows you to mark a point in a branch's history as being important.
-This point in history is commonly known as a version, and the version numbers in tags should follow the versioning standards laid out [here](https://semver.org/).
+This point in history is commonly known as a version, and the version numbers in tags should follow the versioning standard laid out [here](https://semver.org/).

 Example: create a version 1.0.1 tag for the `main` branch: